eloquent/phony/doc/index.md

         - [Verifying exceptions received by generators]
         - [Verifying generator return values]
         - [Verifying generator exceptions]
+        - [Verifying cardinality with generators and traversables]
     - [Order verification]
         - [Dynamic order verification]
         - [Order verification caveats]
             - [Intermediate events in order verification]
             - [Similar events in order verification]
     - [Verifying that there was no interaction with a mock]
+    - [Using colored verification output]
 - [Matchers]
     - [The matcher API]
     - [The wildcard matcher API]